solidusio/solidus/guides/taxation/overview-of-taxation.md

 Government of the United Kingdom][uk-vat-discounts] and for sales tax [as outlined by the California State Board of Equalization][ca-tax-discounts].

-1. Solidus iterates over all of the order's `Spree::LineItem`s.
+1. Solidus iterates over all of the order's line items.
 It selects the tax rates that match each item's tax category.
 2. For each line item, the tax rate (a percentage value) is multiplied with the item's `amount` value. (`price ✕ quantity ➖ promotions`.)
-3. The calculated amounts are stored in a `Spreee::Adjustment` object that is associated with the order's ID.
+3. The calculated amounts are stored in a `Spree::Adjustment` object that is associated with the order's ID.
 4. The line item's `included_tax_total` or `additional_tax_total` are updated.
-   (If the `Spree::TaxRate`'s `included_in_price` value is set to `true`, Solidus uses the `included_tax_total` for VAT-style taxation.
-Otherwise, it uses sales tax-style taxation.)
+   (If the `Spree::TaxRate`'s `included_in_price` value is set to `true`, Solidus uses the `included_tax_total` column to store the sum of VAT-style taxes.
+Otherwise, it uses the `additional_tax_total` to store the sum of sales tax-style taxes.)
 5. The same process is executed on the order's `Spree::Shipments`.
 6. The sum of the `included_tax_total` and `additional_tax_total` on all line items and shipments a stored in the order's `included_tax_total` and